-Accounting Policies

-The accounts have been prepared in accordance with the Charities SORP with the exception of property held as fixed assets which are valued at historic cost.
+Accounting Policies The accounts have been prepared in accordance with "the Code" with the exception of property held as fixed assets which are valued at historic cost.

-Statement of Accounts 2012-2013 Housing Revenue Account
+Housing Revenue Account

 Housing Revenue Account income and expenditure statement

 The Housing Revenue Account (HRA) reflects a statutory obligation to maintain a revenue account for local authority housing provision in accordance with the Housing (Scotland) Act 1987.
 The Housing Revenue Account income and expenditure statement shows the economic cost in the year of providing housing services in accordance with generally accepted accounting practices, rather than the amount to be funded from rents and government grants.
 Councils charge rents to cover expenditure in accordance with regulations; this may be different from the accounting cost.
 The increase or decrease in the year, on the basis on which rents are raised, is shown in the movement on the Housing Revenue Account statement.